sabre-io/Baikal/README.md

   2. Search the web carefully about Baïkal Server

-  3. Mail me (Jérôme Schneider) at mail@jeromeschneider.fr

-     When mailing, see the following guidelines...
+  3. Mail me (Jérôme Schneider) at mail@jeromeschneider.fr When mailing, see the following guidelines...
-       - Be polite
-	   Always include the version of used Baïkal and server environment (phpinfo())...
+     - Be verbose; Always include the version of used Baïkal and server environment (phpinfo())...
      - Be as specific and clear as possible - questions like "my installation does not work - what can I do???" will be ignored.
-	   I can read english and french.
+     - I can read english and french.

   4. If you have identified a genuine new bug report it at the mail address given in point 3 of this list